MRtrix3/mrtrix3/docs/reference/commands/tcksample.rst

 Options
 -------

--  **-stat_tck statistic** compute some statistic from the values along each streamline (options are: mean,median,min,max)
+-  **-stat_tck statistic** compute some statistic from the values along each streamline; options are: mean,median,min,max

 -  **-nointerp** do not use trilinear interpolation when sampling image values